-Water-level measurements are recorded in accordance with the Groundwater Monitoring Program Plan in the seven WQSP monitoring wells (WQSP-1 through WQSP-6a) and other available WIPP groundwater wells depicted in Figure 1.
-Groundwater level measurements are typically recorded either manually using an electrical conductance probe or electronically using a pressure transducer that is connected to a data recording and storage device at the surface.
-The data from the recording and storage device are transferred to a computer where it is compiled with other existing groundwater level data that is used to examine changes in groundwater flow and direction to identify changes pertinent to compliance.
+Water-level measurements are recorded in accordance with the Groundwater Monitoring Program Plan in the seven monitoring wells (WQSP-1 through WQSP-6a) and other available WIPP groundwater wells depicted in Figure 1.
+Groundwater level measurements are typically recorded either manually using an electrical conductance probe or electronically using a pressure transducer connected to a data recording and storage device at the surface.
+The data from the recording and storage device are transferred to a computer and compiled with other existing groundwater level data that are used to examine changes in groundwater flow and direction to identify changes pertinent to compliance.